 "On February 14, 1990, before permanently turning off its cameras, NASA’s Voyager 1 briefly turned towards Earth to snap one last picture.
 Shot from a distance of 4 billion miles, our planet appears as a pale blue dot, suspended in a sunbeam."Carl Sagan

-The video images in the installation can be seen as the continuation of the visual communication research conducted by Ray and Charles Eames in their legendary film Powers of Ten (1977).
-As opposed to Eameses’ camera that travels through the galactic constellation back to Earth’s surface and into the molecular structure of a human body, the camera in Zoom Blue Dot zooms into the Pale Blue Dot displayed on a smartphone screen and penetrates into the fabric of the electronic image’s material support—in this case the multilayered assemblage that constitutes the Liquid Crystal Display—with the help of diverse scanning and electron microscopes at the University of California, Berkeley.
+The videos in the installation are a take on the visual communication research conducted by the American design couple Ray and Charles Eames in their legendary films Powers of Ten (1977) and A Rough Sketch (1968).
+As opposed to Eameses’ camera that travels from the outer limits of the observable universe into the molecular structure of the human body, the camera in Zoom Blue Dot zooms into the Pale Blue Dot image of Earth displayed on an smartphone in the desert.
+As the camera zooms in, the video eventually penetrates the electronic image’s material support, revealing the material layers of the Liquid Crystal Display.

 The acclaimed American composer Phill Niblock created the original soundtrack for the installation.
 The soundtrack is not in sync with the video, i.e. the relationship between the sound and the image is in perpetual development.
 Niblock’s soundtrack is periodically “interrupted” by fragments of selected compositions from the Voyager Interstellar Record (1977).